What's New

 Lewis N. Clark Frontier Hanging Toiletry Kit, price: $16.99 TRAVEL TOILETRY ORGANIZER You can buy a toiletry bag, use a PVC mesh bag, or use a couple of sturdy Hefty-Zip Lock bags for a short trip.

-Silk DreamSack You can buy a cotton/poly travel sheet for about $25 or a Silk DreamSack for $59-$69.
+Silk DreamSack You can buy a cotton/poly travel sheet for about $40 or a Silk DreamSack icon for $62-$72.
 The advantage of buying a silk one is that is weighs less, takes up less space, feels very nice, and offer greater protection against bed bugs.
-I spent the money to buy a silk one, but a cotton one will work just fine.
-(Go to Hostel FAQ to find out about sleep sheets.)
+I spent the money to buy a silk one, but a cotton/poly one will work just fine.
+(Hostel FAQ to find out about sleep sheets.)

-CAMERA & FILM Of course your won't need film if you bring a digital camera, but you will have to bring a adaptor plug set and/or a voltage converter if your camera needs to be recharged regularly.
+CAMERA & FILM Of course your won't need film if you bring a digital camera, but you will have to bring an adaptor plug seticon and/or a voltage converter icon if your camera needs to be recharged regularly.
 Check to see if your camera needs this.

 FIRST AID KIT Make one with things frequently needed from your medicine cabinet--don't forget tweezers or fingernail clippers.
 I usually put my first aid kit in a heavy duty plastic zip-lock bag or a PVC mesh bag.